Business planning FAQs

 Should I use business planning software?

 You may be attracted to business planning software because it can turn the creation of your business plan into a relatively easy process; however, easy is not always best.
 Your priority when preparing your business plan must be quality.
 A business plan that you put your best efforts into is going to offer an originality that planning software just can't replicate.
 Bankers and investors want to read your business plan, and as frequent readers of business plans, they can often pick out the software-generated plans at a quick glance.

 There is no rule for the exact length that your business plan should be.
 The important thing to concentrate on is the research, and then the writing of a plan that covers every aspect of your business.
 The following categories are generally included in a business plan:

 - Marketing, sales and competition analysis and strategy

 Where can I find sample business plans?

 Our Business plans - templates and samples page is a great place to start.
 You will find samples from major Canadian banks, industrial development organizations and private companies.
 You can also call, email or visit your local Canada Business office for access to free business plan samples.

-Do I need protection of the information in my business plan when I submit it to others?
+Do I need to protect the information in my business plan when I submit it to others?

-Ultimately, whether or not you choose to protect the original ideas in your business plan is up to you - many business plan submissions include a simple and straightforward confidentiality clause following the title page.
-If the information in your business plan is of an exceptionally sensitive nature, you may consider including a non-disclosure agreement; however, this is an avenue you will need to discuss with your attorney.
+Ultimately, whether or not you choose to protect the original ideas in your business plan is up to you.
+Many business plan submissions include a simple and straightforward confidentiality clause following the title page.
+If the information in your business plan is of an exceptionally sensitive nature, you may consider including a non-disclosure agreement; however, this is an avenue you should discuss with your attorney.